Save Your Space for Summer

 We start by removing a major obstacle to connection: electronic devices.
 They aren’t allowed.
 This gives you a better chance to be really present and develop new relationships.
 (Many alums say the idea of being tech-free worried them at first but ended up being one of their favorite aspects of the program.)
 Meanwhile, our decades of working with host communities means that participants are welcomed like family.

 We join in cultural events, festivals, and more intimate gatherings such as bonfires and cookouts.
-Our French and Spanish immersion programs provide real-world opportunities to improve language skills.
-Some VISIONS cultural immersion programs include one or two day stays with local families.
+Our Spanish immersion programs provide real-world opportunities to improve language skills.
+Some VISIONS programs include a day stay with local families.
 We understand community members are not subject matter for us to study—they are our friends and equals.
 We believe fostering this deep sense of community is an instrumental component of shifting perspectives and making the world a better place.

 The greatest reward of working on a VISIONS project is knowing you’re making a difference in the community.

-We also adventure off the beaten path: swimming with sea lions in Ecuador and Galapagos, backpacking in Montana, ice climbing in Alaska, beachcombing in Guadeloupe and the Dominican Republic, scuba diving in the British Virgin Islands and more.
+We also adventure off the beaten path: backpacking in Montana, beach combing and the Dominican Republic, scuba diving in the British Virgin Islands and more.
 Along the way, we have fun and stay open, allowing each experience to enrich our understanding of the world.

 It taught me that taking risks can lead to beautiful experiences and growth.